robbrody/RB_Python_Data_Project/README.md

 ## 5. What is the most optimal skill to learn for Data Analysts?

-I started by importing libraries, loading data, and cleaning the data.
-I filtered the data for Data Analyst jobs in the United States.
-I removed any none values from the annual salary data.
-I exploded the skills for analysis.
-I found the 12 most in demand skills by percentage.
-I extracted the technology categories for each skill and merged the datasets into one that could be used for plotting a graph.
+For the final analysis, I began by importing the necessary libraries, loading the dataset, and performing data cleaning to ensure accuracy.
+I then filtered the data to focus exclusively on Data Analyst roles within the U.S. and removed any missing values from the annual salary data.
+To facilitate skill-level analysis, I exploded the skills column, allowing each individual skill to be analyzed separately.
+From this, I identified the 12 most in-demand skills by percentage occurrence.
+Additionally, I mapped each skill to its corresponding technology category and merged the relevant datasets to create a consolidated dataset, which was then used to plot the final graph.

 ### Visualize the Data